elisavetsky/thesykstem/content/product/the-sykstem-hoodie-black/index.md

   stock: 1

 img: "1-the-sykstem-hoodie-black.png"
-main_alt: the classic the-sykstem hoodie with our logo turned on its side
+main_alt: "the classic the-sykstem hoodie with our logo turned on its side"
-description: This is the classic company hoodie.
+description: "This is the classic company hoodie."
 material: "100% bamboo"
 ---